LeonieNeuhaeuser/website_source/content/talk/NetSci2020/index.md

 event_url: https://netsci2020.netscisociety.net/

 location: online
-summary: No higher-order effects without non-linearity.
+# summary: No higher-order effects without non-linearity.
 abstract: "This talk was given at the Network Science Society Conference 2020 - NetSci 2020.
-It is based on the paper 'Multibody interactions and nonlinear consensus dynamics on networked systems" (Physical Review E, 2020), which is joined work with Andrew Mellor and Renaud Lambiotte."
+It is based on joine Multibody interactions and nonlinear consensus dynamics on networked systems (Physical Review E, 2020), which is joined work with Andrew Mellor and Renaud Lambiotte."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.